Black Swans Return to Chartwell

 Giles Palmer and Friends (National Trust)

-Seventy-five years ago Lady Diana Cooper observed that Chartwell’s birds “consist of five foolish geese, five furious black swans, two ruddy sheldrakes, two white swans—Mr. Juno and Mrs. Jupiter, so called because they got the sexes wrong to begin with, two Canadian geese (‘Lord and Lady Beaverbrook’) and some miscellaneous ducks.”
+(Updated from 2009).
+Visiting Chartwell in 1935, Lady Diana Cooper observed its collection of birds.
+There were “five foolish geese, five furious black swans, two ruddy sheldrakes, two white swans—Mr. Juno and Mrs. Jupiter, so called because they got the sexes wrong to begin with, two Canada geese (‘Lord and Lady Beaverbrook’) and some miscellaneous ducks.”

-Chartwell’s black swans have been looked after as zealously as the apes on Gibraltar, but over the years marauding foxes and mink had reduced the population, which reached zero last year.
-Happily last winter, Chartwell head gardener Giles Palmer installed a new floating “swan island” to provide natural protection, and two new black swans (Cygnus atratus) are now cruising the ponds designed by WSC himself.
+Happily in 2009, Chartwell head gardener Giles Palmer installed a new floating “swan island” to provide natural protection, and two new black swans (Cygnus atratus) were returned to the ponds designed by Churchill himself.

-The first black swans were a gift to Churchill from Sir Phillip Sassoon in 1927.
-The population was frequently topped up by gifts from the government of Western Australia, where the black swan is a state symbol.
+The original black swans were a gift to Churchill from Sir Phillip Sassoon in 1927.
+The population was frequently topped up by the government of Western Australia, where they are the state symbol.
 C. atratus is native also to Tasmania and has been introduced to New Zealand.
 It is the world’s only black swan, though its flight feathers, invisible at rest, are white.
-Palmer hopes the pair will soon breed and begin a new generation.

 Churchill was devoted to his swans and regularly engaged them in “swan-talk,” in which he claimed proficiency.
-But a postwar bodyguard, Ronald Golding, told me that this was one of WSC’s little myths, because the swans would cry out to anyone who approached within a certain distance:
+But a postwar bodyguard, Ronald Golding, told me his skill was not exclusive.
+It was one of WSC’s little myths.
+In fact, the swans would cry out to anyone who approached within a certain distance.
+Ron said:

 Leave a Reply